keptn/lifecycle-toolkit/docs/docs/guides/multi-stage-delivery.md

 This might differ heavily depending on how your organization's GitOps repositories and application stages are organized.

-Inside your git repository, create the following files containing the manifests for the `dev` and `production` stage:
+Inside your Git repository, create the following files containing the manifests for the `dev` and `production` stage:

 **Dev Stage:**